pve/foobotapi/txt/cicd.md

   '--runtime=python37',
   # --service-account XXX
   '--region=us-central1',
-  '--set-env-vars=CONFIGBUCKET=imp-iot-project.appspot.com',
   '--entry-point=oneshot']
+  env:
+    - CONFIGBUCKET=imp-iot-project.appspot.com
 ```
-In this step `gcr.io` stands for the 'Google Container Registry'.
-The arguments are described in more detail here.
+In this step `gcr.io` stands for the 'Google Container Registry', which hosts the container that runs the GCP API.
+The arguments of `gcloud` are [described in more detail here](https://cloud.google.com/functions/docs/deploying/filesystem) (note that the local machine this page talks about is now actually the container ran by the build step).

+Again, we have an interesting set of roles and access rights
+to deal with here.
+In addition to the rights of the running software, we have different access rights for the builder, i.e. the process running `gcloud`.